(Rev. October 18, 2021)

 - CFA & Cal Poly MOU on COVID-19 Employee Testing 10/2/2021

 Cal Poly recognizes that many faculty and staff face enduring, complex challenges balancing work and personal responsibilities while the pandemic continues.
-Although the paid leave programs of 2020 are no longer available, please be aware of the options available below in the event that you:
+Please be aware of the options available below in the event that you: